tarwn/lessthandot-hugo/blogs/content/posts/2011-10-28-my-favorite-powershell-script-reading.md

 Six hundred hours.

-If you haven’t learned PowerShell yet, now is the time.
+If you haven't learned PowerShell yet, now is the time.